-As demonstrated by the attached Preliminary Development Plans, the applicant is proposing to develop a 204-unit apartment complex with a community building/leasing office, two play structures, a plaza area, basketball court, pedestrian and bike facilities, and multiple parking areas on the site (see Exhibit 4).
-Therefore, a Site Plan Review application has been submitted for land use review prior to the issuance of a building permit.
+As demonstrated by the attached Preliminary Development Plans, the applicant is proposing to develop a 120-unit apartment complex with a community building/leasing office, play structures, plaza, basketball court, pedestrian and bike facilities, and parking areas (see Exhibit 4).
+Therefore, a Site Plan Review application has been submitted for land use review prior to a future building permit request.

-- (c) Classes.
+- (2) Classes.
 The three classes of site plan review are: - (3) Class 3 site plan review.
 Class 3 site plan review is required for any development that requires a building permit, and that involves a land use decision or limited land use decision, as those terms are defined in ORS 197.015.
-As used in this subsection, land use decisions and limited land use decisions include, but are not limited to, any development application that: - (A) Requires a Transportation Impact Analysis pursuant to SRC chapter 803; - (B) Requires a geotechnical report or geologic assessment under SRC chapter 810, except where a geotechnical report or geologic assessment has already been approved for the property subject to the development application; - (C) Requires deviation from clear and objective development standards of the UDC relating to streets, driveways or vision clearance areas; - (D) Proposes dedication of right-of-way which is less than the requirements of the Salem Transportation System Plan; - (E) Requires deviation from the clear and objective standards of the UDC and where the Review Authority is granted the authority to use limited discretion in deviating from the standard; or
+As used in this subsection, land use decisions and limited land use decisions include, but are not limited to, any development application that: - (A) Requires a Transportation Impact Analysis pursuant to SRC chapter 803; - (B) Requires a geotechnical report or geologic assessment under SRC chapter 810, except where a geotechnical report or geologic assessment has already been approved for the property subject to the development application; - (C) Requires deviation from clear and objective development standards of the UDC relating to streets, driveways or vision clearance areas; - (D) Proposes dedication of right-of-way which is less than the requirements of the Salem Transportation System Plan; - (E) Requires deviation from the clear and objective standards of the UDC and where the Review Authority is granted the authority to use limited discretion in deviating from the standard; or - (F) Involves the imposition of conditions of approval;

-- (F) Involves the imposition of conditions of approval;or - (G) Requires a variance, adjustment, or conditional use permit.
+(G) Requires a variance, adjustment, or conditional use permit.

 As indicated by the attached Pre-Application Conference Report, the proposal requires an Adjustment application for several deviations from the clear and objective development standards of the Development Code (see Exhibit 2).
-Therefore, a Class 3 Site Plan Review has been submitted with this land use application.
+Therefore, this land use application is classified as a Class 3 Site Plan Review.

-- (d) Procedure type. - (3) Class 3 site plan review is processed as a Type II procedure under SRC chapter 300.
+- (3) Procedure type. - (3) Class 3 site plan review is processed as a Type II procedure under SRC chapter 300.